dzimine/serverless-swarm/README.md

     * `-v` maps `/vagrant/share` of Vagrant VM to `/share` inside the container.
       This acts as a shared storage across Swarm VMs as `/vagrant/share` maps to the host machine.
       On AWS we need to figure good shared storage alternative.
-    * `-i`, `-o`, `--delay` are app parameters.
+    * `-i`, `-o`, `--delay` are function parameters.

-4. Login to another node, and run the container app from there.
-It will download the image and run the app.
+4. Login to another node, and run the container function from there.
+It will download the image and run the function.

 ### 2. Swarm is coming to town
 Run the job with swarm command-line: